neo4j-partners/amazon-cloud-formation-neo4j/marketplace/README.md

 Unless you are a Neo4j employee updating the Azure Marketplace listing, you probably want to be using either the Marketplace listing itself or [simple](../simple).

 # Updating the AMI
 If you're a Neo4j employee updating the AWS Marketplace listing, you're first going to have to get a new AMI ID.
+First off, make extra special sure you do this work in the AWS account associated with our publisher.
+It's seems AMI sharing across accounts has bugs, so you want to avoid needing to use that.

-To do that, first grab the latest Amazon Linux 2 AMI ID:
+First grab the latest Amazon Linux 2 AMI ID:

     aws ssm get-parameters --names /aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2 --region us-east-1